jjrrw174/PocketBook-Desktop-and-App-Customizations/README.md

 --Notes--
 It's important to follow the JSON syntax.
 If you aren't confident in your changes you can copy the file contents into a JSON Validator.
 I use https://jsonlint.com/
 If the JSON syntax is wrong, no big deal!
 Your device will still start but you may see an error popup The only icons I have in view are Dictionary, Library, Settings and my custom apps.
-Please see the attached view_before_custom_apps.json file in this repo.
+Please see the attached view.json file in this repo.
+Ignore the U_KOReader bits for now

 ## Adding custom app icons images
 This will be different depending on FW version and maybe device.
 The icons have some specifics properties